 Registration

 The luck of the draw decides whether or not you will participate in JUSKILA as one of 25 young Swiss Abroad.
-You can register for the draw via our homepage until August 31st.
-We will inform you by email at the beginning of September whether you have been chosen, or not.
+You can register for the draw via our homepage until September 1st.
+We will inform you by email in September whether you have been chosen, or not.

 Age groups